BitcoinUnlimited/BitcoinUnlimited/doc/README_macos.md

-Deterministic OS X Dmg Notes.
+Deterministic macOS DMG Notes.

-Working OS X DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.
+Working macOS DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.

 Apple uses clang extensively for development and has upstreamed the necessary functionality so that a vanilla clang can take advantage.
-It supports the use of -F, -target, -mmacosx-version-min, and --sysroot, which are all necessary when building for OS X.
+It supports the use of -F, -target, -mmacosx-version-min, and --sysroot, which are all necessary when building for macOS.

 Apple's version of binutils (called cctools) contains lots of functionality missing in the FSF's binutils.
 In addition to extra linker options for frameworks and sysroots, several other tools are needed as well such as install_name_tool, lipo, and nmedit.
-These do not build under linux, so they have been patched to do so.
+These do not build under Linux, so they have been patched to do so.
 The work here was used as a starting point:
 [mingwandroid/toolchain4](https://github.com/mingwandroid/toolchain4).